Policies on Professionalism

 2. Sexual harassment or intimidation, including unwelcome sexual attention, stalking (physical or virtual), or unsolicited physical contact;

-3. Using defamatory, or profane language against other attendees;
+3. Using defamatory, or profane language against other persons;

-4. Engaging in or threatening violence against other attendees;
+4. Engaging in or threatening violence against other persons;

 5. Disrupting any portion of the event;